 There are private and public trustee options available.
 Which you choose depends on your family situation.
 A private trust company offers privacy and flexibility.
 What it does not insulate a trustee from however is family pressures.
 In such cases choosing a public trust company may be the best option.

 You may save both estate and income taxes.
 Estate taxes can be avoided through appropriate gifting and revaluation strategies.
-Income taxes can be significantly reduced via principal and income allocations, closely held insurance companies and a greater emphasis on unearned income.
+Income taxes can be significantly reduced via principal and income allocations, shifting income to lower-tax jurisdictions, closely held insurance companies and other techniques.